act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-has-distinguishable-style-on-hover-and-focus-548868.md

 description: |
   This rule checks that links that are embedded in a paragraph, list or cell have a style on hover and focus that distinguishes them from the surrounding text

-accessibility_requirements: # Remove whatever is not applicable wcag20:1.4.1: # Use of Color (A)
-    forConformance: true
-    failed: not satisfied
-    passed: further testing needed
-    inapplicable: further testing needed

 input_aspects:
   - DOM Tree
   - CSS Styling